PieterPenninckx/resource-management-in-rust/src/memory-as-a-resource-example.md

 Introduction example
 --------------------

-Let us give one example in different programming languages: creating an array or a vector or something similar of numbers, and storing the sum of the numbers in the first element of the vector.
+Let us give an example in different programming languages: creating an array or a vector or something similar of numbers, and storing the sum of the numbers in the first element of the vector.

-This is how this looks like in Python:
+This is how it looks like in Python

 ```python
 def compute_sum():